Rebecca Callard: Career

 Callard's television roles have included Fiona Brett in Children's Ward, Arrietty Clock in The Borrowers and The Return of the Borrowers, Laura Hutchings in Sunburn, Chambermaid Kate Morris in The Grand, and Harriet Marsh in Plotlands.
 She was also a regular cast member in the BBC Radio 4 comedy series Smelling of Roses, and performed the voice of Tamar in the claymation film The Miracle Maker.

 Callard appeared on stage as Juliet at the age of eighteen in Romeo and Juliet, directed by Judi Dench.
 She played Celia in the UK and US tour of a production of Shakespeare's As You Like It, Rosalind being played by Rebecca Hall.
 After a four-year break, she returned in 2009 with a production of another Shakespeare play Macbeth at the Royal Exchange Theatre, Manchester, and in a guest-star role in an episode of the television series Robin Hood.
 In 2011 she played the part of Ruth Walsh in the drama soap Coronation Street.

 In 2012, she played Ruth Pulis in the BBC crime drama series Blackout.
 In 2013 she played Sarah in The Accrington Pals at the Royal Exchange and appeared in the feature film Orthodox also starring Stephen Graham and Michael Smiley.

 In 2015, Callard played Grace Wells in the BBC One series Ordinary Lies.
 She also played a mechanic, Toni, in the BBC Four comedy Detectorists, appearing in the 2015 Christmas special, series 3 (2017) and the 2022 Christmas special.

 In February 2016, she appeared in the BBC drama series Moving On.
 After appearing in the 2017 ITV drama series Fearless, she claimed she was relieved not to have any scenes with its star, Michael Gambon, because she and her younger son, George, are such Harry Potter fans that she would have been tempted to "hound him with questions".

 In 2017, she won a commendation from The Bruntwood Prize for her first play, A Bit of Light.
-Callard wrote two episodes of series 2 of Breeders for Sky and FX.
-She is now writing on series 3.
-The screen adaptation of her play (which Callard also wrote) has completed filming, starring Anna Paquin, Ray Winstone, Pippa Bennett-Warner and Youssef Kerkour.
-The film was directed by Stephen Moyer, who starred alongside Callard in series 2 of The Grand.
+Callard served as one of the writers on series 2 and 3 of Breeders for Sky and FX.
+The screen adaptation of her play (which Callard also wrote), starring Anna Paquin, Ray Winstone, Pippa Bennett-Warner and Youssef Kerkour, was directed by Stephen Moyer, who starred alongside Callard in series 2 of The Grand.
+As well as working as a voice over artist, Callard has retrained to work as a personal trainer.